SandeepSuthar169/Autocomplete/README.md

 # Autocomplete
-An Autocomplete ML Model is designed to predict and suggest the next words
+An Autocomplete ML Model is designed to predict and suggest the next words.